-It’s commonly accepted that it’s not lack of effective supply chain technology that gets in the way of enabling the flow of supply chain data (traceability! transparency!) across trading partners, it’s lack of interoperability.
 It’s also been shown that the vast majority of the information required to manage today’s complex global supply chains effectively resides outside of any one enterprise.
-Ipso facto, many complex supply chains are designed (albeit unintentionally) to break down.
+Ipso facto, the design of many complex supply chains (albeit unintentionally) ends up in a break down.

 Optimizing the whole, one of the seven lean principles, means caring about the flow of value through the entire process from beginning to end, throughout the value stream.
 You can’t do this if each node in the supply chain is a data silo.